Keyboard shortcuts

 Annotated Rust Extraction

-Instead of hand-writing a YAML, JSON, or TOML API definition, you can annotate your Rust source code with WeaveFFI attributes and extract an equivalent IDL file automatically.
-This keeps your API definition co-located with your implementation and eliminates drift between the two.
+Instead of hand-writing an IDL, you can annotate your Rust source with WeaveFFI marker attributes and let weaveffi extract produce the IDL for you.
+The result keeps the IDL co-located with the implementation and eliminates drift between the two — change the Rust signatures and re-run extract.

-WeaveFFI recognises three marker attributes.
-They are checked by name only — no proc-macro crate is required.
-You can define them as no-op attribute macros, or simply allow unknown attributes in the annotated module.
+WeaveFFI recognises a small family of marker attributes by name only — there is no proc-macro crate.
+Define them as no-op attribute macros, or add #![allow(unused_attributes)] and ignore the warning.

 #![allow(unused)]